 The producers certainly are the puppeteers of the show and make no secret of it.

-"As with last year you'll feel the hand of the producers, you'll see the hand of the producer," the British version's commissioning editor Amanda Stavri explained.
+"As with last year you'll feel the hand of the producers, you'll see the hand of the producer," the British version's commissioning editor Amanda Stavri explained in 2018.

 "We feel that's fine as long as you're open about it.
 I think that's what viewers expect these days, it's what they want."